EU election: German projections show heavy losses for ruling parties, surge for Greens | DW | 26.05.2019

 The far-right Party for Freedom (PVV) took a noisedive from its 2014 result of 13.32%, getting only 4.1% of the Dutch vote.

-16:54 The center-right European People's Party (EEP) is projected to be the largest grouping in the European Parliament with 163 seats, according to figures published by Germany's Infratest dimap.
+16:54 The center-right EEP is projected to be the largest grouping in the European Parliament with 163 seats, according to figures published by Germany's Infratest dimap.

 The Party of European Socialists is projected to garner 147 seats, while the liberal ALDE grouping is on track to pick up 96 seats.
 Parties in the far-right EAPN grouping could see significant gains with 72 seats, Infratest dimap projections showed.